MalingaBandara/Currency-Conversion-Exchange-Microservices/README.md

 - **RabbitMQ**: For asynchronous communication between microservices.
 - **Resilience4j**: Offering fault tolerance and resiliency to microservices.

+## Learnings

+- Understanding of microservices architecture and its benefits.
+- Implementation of service discovery using Eureka.
+- Experience with containerization and deployment using Docker.
+- Utilization of distributed tracing for monitoring and debugging.
+- Knowledge of message brokers for inter-service communication.
+- Implementation of resilience patterns for fault tolerance.

 ## Project Structure

 - `currency-conversion-microservice`: Source code for the currency conversion microservice.